Who is a Portfolio Manager?

 A Portfolio Manager gives you the ability to take control of your investment goals by allowing you to focus on your needs, risk tolerances, personal situation and preferences.
 A Portfolio Manager then develops an investment plan tailored to your specific needs that is included in a written agreement.
 Your investment plan is the basis upon which your Portfolio Manager selects an appropriate mix of investments that suits your needs and makes discretionary adjustments to your portfolio.
 A Portfolio Manager reviews your investment plan with you at least annually to ensure it is up to date and reflects your current needs and situation.

-In a nutshell, a Portfolio Manager takes the pain of managing your portfolio on a day to day basis, away from you, which helps you follow a discipline and remain on track to achieving your investment goals.
+In a nutshell, a Portfolio Manager takes care of the day-to-day management of your portfolio, which helps you stay on track to achieving your investment goals.

 Benefits of working with a Portfolio Manager